 Answers to the most common questions about coronavirus vaccines.

 Vaccines save millions of lives each year.
-The development of safe and effective COVID-19 vaccines is a huge step forward in our global effort to end the pandemic and to get back to doing more of the things we enjoy with the people we love.
+The development of safe and effective COVID-19 vaccines are a crucial step in helping us get back to doing more of the things we enjoy with the people we love.

 We’ve gathered the latest expert information to answer some of the most common questions about COVID-19 vaccines.
-We will continue to update this article as more information becomes available.
+Keep checking back as we will update this article as more information becomes available.

 Vaccines work by mimicking an infectious agent – viruses, bacteria or other microorganisms that can cause a disease.
 This ‘teaches’ our immune system to rapidly and effectively respond against it.